gary-archer/oauth.websample2/README.md

 An OAuth code sample to extend the [initial code sample](https://github.com/gary-archer/oauth.websample1) with the following behaviors:

-- The SPA uses the traditional OpenID connect flow, with a complete application lifecycle.
+- The SPA uses the code flow with a complete application lifecycle.
 - The API combines claims-based authorization with finer-grained business permissions.
 - The SPA and API both use OAuth user attributes and business user attributes.